Assembly of Experts: Other rules

 The assembly gathers every six months.
 Activities of the assembly include compiling a list of those eligible to become Supreme Leader in the event of the current Supreme Leader's death, resignation, or dismissal.
 This is done by the 107/109 commission.
 Monitoring the current leader to make sure he continues to meet all the criteria listed in the constitution is done by the 111 commission.
 Members of the Assembly report to this commission about the issues concerning the current Supreme Leader, and the commission can then order an emergency meeting of the Assembly.
 If the commission denies this, the members can ask the entire plenary of the Assembly (86 members) for a vote, and if most of the members vote in favor, an emergency meeting will be scheduled to discuss the current Supreme Leader.
 The meetings, meeting notes, and reports of the Assembly are confidential and not made available to anyone outside the assembly, except for the sitting Supreme Leader.

 The assembly has passed laws to require all its members be experts in fiqh (Islamic jurisprudence), authorizing the Guardian Council to vet candidates for ijtihad proficiency using written and oral examinations.
 This law was challenged by the reformists, and their 2006 election campaign included changing this law to allow non-clerics into the assembly, and reforming the law that allows Guardian Council to vet candidates.
 Women (Mujtahidehs) are theoretically eligible to run for the Assembly of Experts and in 1998 nine women submitted their candidacy.
 The Guardian Council rejected them, arguing that they lacked qualifications in fiqh.

 Currently, the average age of the members of the Assembly is over 60, which results in many mid-term elections due to deaths and resignations.
-The members must be Ayatollahs, that is not the case, however, for Mohsen Esmaeili.
+Although members must be Ayatollahs, this is not the case for Mohsen Esmaeili.

 Four-year elections were abandoned in 2023 in favor of eight-year terms.

+Elections

+The Assembly of Experts is formally elected by the people of Iran, but the candidates are rigorously vetted by the Guardian Council, a body made up of clerics and jurists who are appointed by the Supreme Leader.
+The Guardian Council has the power to disqualify candidates, often leaving only those who align with the ruling establishment.
+This system has led to accusations that the Assembly's elections are not truly democratic.
+Many reformist or opposition candidates are excluded from running, limiting voter choice to candidates who support the existing power structure.